Caipo/tribes/README.md

 # Tribes social

+# Warrning This repository is depricated please visit my tribes backend/ frontend repository for an upto date version

 ## About
 Its a social media In the early stages, not really for the public but Ill keep it open